Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/tensorflow.md

 You can find all available Tensorflow runtime versions @ref[here](../../reference/runtimes.md).
 @@@

-Now the model is uploaded to the cluster, but it's not available for prediction yet.
+Now the model is uploaded to the cluster, but it is not yet available for prediction.

 ## Creating an application

-To deploy a model as a microservice you need to create an application.
+To deploy a model as a microservice, you need to create an application.
 You can create it manually via Hydrosphere UI, or by providing an application manifest.

 ```sh
 $ hs apply -f - <<EOF